cstroie/DokuLLM/dokullm/README.md

 3. When a template is defined, an "Insert Template" button will appear in the toolbar
 4. Click the "Insert Template" button to insert the full template content into your page
 5. The LLM will use these references when processing your content

+### Copy Page with Template Support

+The plugin also includes a "Copy page" button in the page tools that:
+- Preserves LLM_TEMPLATE metadata when copying pages
+- Automatically adds LLM_TEMPLATE metadata when copying from pages with "template" in their ID

 ## How It Works